flowers

 Conclusion

-I hope this gave you a clearer look at how each part of a bowl shapes calories, macros, and overall balance.
+I hope this gave you a clearer picture of how each part of a bowl affects calories, macros, and overall balance.

-Once you understand the simple pieces that control poke bowl nutrition facts, you can choose a base, protein, toppings, and sauce that match what you need that day.
+Once you understand the simple pieces that control poke bowl nutrition facts, how poke calories add up, what makes poke healthy when built right, and which choices push numbers in either direction, you can put together a bowl that actually matches what your body needs that day.

 You don’t have to change everything at once; small choices can shift a bowl in the right direction without losing the parts you enjoy.